apiaryio/dredd/docs/usage-cli.md

 Show usage information.<br>

 ### --hookfiles, -f
-Specifies a pattern to match files with before/after hooks for running tests<br>
+Specifies a pattern to match files with before/after hooks for running tests.
+Files are executed in alphabetical order.<br>

 ### --hooks-worker-after-connect-wait
 How long to wait between connecting to hooks worker and start of testing. [ms]<br>